DiSSCo/dissco.github.io/PinnedInsect/ALICE.md

 ## Overview

-ALICE (Angled Label Image Capture and Extraction) is a custom-built multi-camera setup for high throughput pinned insect specimen digitisation.
+ALICE (Angled Label Image Capture and Extraction) is a custom-built multi-camera setup for high throughput pinned insect specimen digitisation, used at the Natural History Museum, London.
 This method allows for label images to be captured without removing them from the pin.

 ![Image shows ALICE camera set up on the left, and examples of specimen images taken by ALICE on the right](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/ALICE.PNG?raw=true)